 The people who call Beattyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beattyville residents report their race to be White, followed by Asian.
-Important ancestries of people in Beattyville include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Beattyville include Irish, Scottish, German, and Italian.

 The most common language spoken in Beattyville is English.
 Other important languages spoken here include Spanish and African languages.